 Primary skin lesions originate from previously healthy skin and are linked to a specific cause.
 On the other hand, secondary skin lesions develop from the evolution of a primary skin lesion, either due to traumatic manipulation, such as scratching or rubbing, or due to its treatment or progression.
 Skin lesions can be present in a various types of sizes, shapes, and forms.
 Furthermore, skin lesions can arise alone or in groups, and they can be localized in a particular place or spread throughout the entire body.

 What Causes Skin Lesions?

 An infection on or in the skin is the most common cause of a skin lesion.
-Wart is an example of skin lesion.
-The human papillomavirus (HPV) which causes wart is spread from person to person by direct skin-to-skin contact.
+Later, in some diseases skin lesions can spread through direct skin to skin contact.
+Wart is an example of skin lesion, which is caused by human papillomavirus (HPV) and is spread from person to person by direct skin-to-skin contact.
 Direct touch can also spread the herpes simplex virus, which causes cold sores and genital herpes.
 Skin lesions can appear all over your body if you have a systemic infection, which is an infection that spreads throughout your body.
 Examples include chickenpox and shingles.
 MRSA and cellulitis are two infections that cause skin sores and can be fatal.